-To be accredited and thereby remain eligible to participate in the Personnel Incentive Grants Program, a public library system must submit a report with supporting documentation to the Mississippi Library Commission by May 31st of each year.
+To be accredited and thereby remain eligible to participate in the Personnel Incentive Grants Program, a public library system must submit a report with supporting documentation to the Mississippi Library Commission by June 30 of each year.
 In addition to determining eligibility and funding level status for the Personnel Incentive Grants Program, the report can also assist a public library system in benchmarking local library services.

-A Mississippi Public Library System Accreditation Program Manual has been developed that will assist public library staff and the Administrative Board and Advisory Board of Trustees in guiding the public library system in attaining these service measures.
-It is at: http://mlc.lib.ms.us/accreditation-program/.
-There is a sample "Individual Trustee Report Card" included in the Accreditation Program Manual for trustees inclined to rate their own performance.
+A Mississippi Public Library System Accreditation Program Manual has been developed that will assist public library staff and the Administrative Board and Advisory Board of Trustees in guiding the public library system in attaining these service measures, located at http://mlc.lib.ms.us/accreditation-program/.